-The Digital Strategy has the following goals for 2007-2012:
+At that time, the Digital Strategy had the following goals for 2007-2012:

-- double broadband connections covering the whole national territory; - double investment in ICTs; - develop a digital legal and regulatory framework that integrates the private and public sectors; - strengthen the government's role in the acquisition of ICTs to improve the services' offer, promote the ICT's industry and improve the e-government; - update legislation on intellectual property, personal data, consumers' rights, cybercrime, etc; - develop new ICT service areas focused on the relations between companies and citizens with the government; - promote the development and use of ICTs in Chile's main industries, such as mining, forestry, aquaculture and tourism; - locate Chile in the pole position of the region for the development of remote technological services; - apply ICTs for the improvement of public and private transparency and the implementation of e-government; - use ICTs for the inclusion of women in employment and to improve their participation; and - increase funds for ICT research and development in universities and study centres.
+- double broadband connections covering the whole national territory; - double investment in ICTs; - develop a digital legal and regulatory framework that integrates the private and public sectors; - strengthen the government's role in the acquisition of ICTs to improve the services' offer, promote the ICT's industry and improve e-government; - update legislation on intellectual property, personal data, consumers' rights, cybercrime, etc; - develop new ICT service areas focused on the relations between companies and citizens and the government; - promote the development and use of ICTs in Chile's main industries, such as mining, forestry, aquaculture and tourism; - locate Chile in pole position of the region for the development of remote technological services; - apply ICTs for the improvement of public and private transparency and the implementation of e-government; - use ICTs for the inclusion of women in employment and to improve their participation; and - increase funds for ICT research and development in universities and study centres.

-Finally, also in December 2007, the Chilean government, acting through Subtel, and several of the most important telecoms operators of the country, signed the Public-Private Agreement for the Digital Connectivity.
-Pursuant to such agreement, all of the parties involved undertake to join their best efforts and to work in a coordinated manner to achieve the following goals on or before the end of 2010:
+Also in December 2007, the Chilean government, acting through Subtel, and several of the most important telecoms operators of the country, signed the Public-Private Agreement for Digital Connectivity.

+Pursuant to this agreement, all of the parties involved undertook to join their best efforts and to work in a coordinated manner to achieve the following goals on or before the end of 2010: